Massey Mansion/now Keg Mansion at 515 Jarvis St – built in 1868

 There have also been sightings at the Keg Mansion of a young boy playing on the staircase and the sound of children playing upstairs.
 There’s a female presence in the women’s washroom too.
 Customers have said stall doors unlock and toilets flush all by themselves plus, they’ve had the eerie feeling that someone was watching them.

-Queen’s Park & the Legislative Building at 111 Wellesley St W – built in 1893
+Queen’s Park & the Legislative Building at 111 Wellesley St W – completed in 1892

-While Queen’s Park and the Legislative Building has resided on the land for over 125 years, in 1842, it was home to Kings College.
-By 1850, the Kings College building became the University/Provincial Lunatic Asylum.
+Queen’s Park and the Legislative Building have resided on the land for over 125 years, but in 1842, it was home to Kings College.
+By 1850, the Kings College building became the University/Provincial Lunatic Asylum until it was torn down in 1886 to make way for the current structure.
 It’s said that three female residents of the asylum haunt the building and grounds:

 - The Lady in White – with her long flowing robe, the sad spirit roams the halls.